tower-hill-school/cs/faq/index.md

 ## Which class should I take?

 The recommended path is _Introduction to Computer Science_ followed by _Front-end Web Design and Development_ and then _Advanced Computer Science_.
-This path will give any student a solid understanding of a many aspects of computer science.
+This path will give any student a solid understanding of many aspects of computer science.

 Students whose primary interest is in web design (more art, less tech), should consider following the same path, though electing to take _Front-end Web Design and Development_ first might be a better choice for rising 11th and 12th graders who cannot complete _Introduction to Computer Science_ first.